bent10/monorepo-starter/docs/recipes/tests-with-ava.md

 }
 ```

-Then uninstall all of Jest packages:
+Then uninstall all of Jest stuff:

 ```bash
 npm uninstall jest @types/jest babel-jest